-LGPSC escalation example - 12.10 The stewardship themes that we have identified as priority areas for engagement are all long-term and systemic in nature.
-Against that backdrop, we will often use
+- 12.10 The stewardship themes that we have identified as priority areas for engagement are all long-term and systemic in nature.
+Against that backdrop, we will often use escalation tactics to enhance the chances of achieving long-term engagement outcomes.
+However, a decision to escalate, and the form or sequence of subsequent escalation will be particular to the engagement in question.
+Examples of how we might escalate include, but are not limited to: - Additional meetings with the management or the directors of an investee company - Escalating the dialogue from the executive to the board of directors or from one board member to the Chair and/or a more amenable board member - Collaboration with fellow investors and/or with partnership organisations - Public statement - Voting against management, e.g., against the annual report, the appointment of directors or the auditors - Co-filing shareholder resolutions - Attendance and raising questions at the company AGM

-- Additional meetings with the management or the directors of an investee company - Escalating the dialogue from the executive to the board of directors or from one board member to the Chair and/or a more amenable board member - Collaboration with fellow investors and/or with partnership organisations - Public statement - Voting against management, e.g., against the annual report, the appointment of directors or the auditors - Co-filing shareholder resolutions - Attendance and raising questions at the company AGM - 12.11 Through our involvement in collaborative engagement projects, like Climate Action 100+ (CA100+), we are continuously assessing the need for escalation depending on individual companies' response to expectations from investors.
+- 12.11 Through our involvement in collaborative engagement projects, like Climate Action 100+ (CA100+), we are continuously assessing the need for escalation depending on individual companies' response to expectations from investors.
 Due to the nature and complexity of the transition challenge, there is also an element of "moving target" which means that both investors and companies need to be ready to step up ambition.
 Going into 2021, CA100+ had established a Benchmark Framework which allows evaluation of company progress against Paris alignment on key parameters (short/medium/long-term targets, decarbonisation strategy, capex plans, remuneration, disclosures). - 12.12 Through our role of co-lead in CA100+ engagement with Glencore, we held constructive discussions ahead of their 2021 AGM and encouraged the company to put forward a Climate Transition Plan to shareholders for an advisory vote.
 While the company still has some gaps relative to the CA100+ Benchmark Framework, we consider that they have taken some strong steps toward Paris alignment.
 This includes setting a net-zero by 2050 ambition across all scopes and a medium-term target of 50% absolute GHG emissions reduction by 2035, which will largely come from decline in coal exposure.
 LGPS Central would like Glencore to set more ambitious short-term targets, including a specific 2030 target, that marries up with the long-term ambition and ensures a steady decline in emissions in line with Paris over this next, critical decade.
 Furthermore, we will continue to push Glencore to pro-actively and transparently lobby for Paris-aligned climate policies in key markets, including Australia, both directly and through industry associations they are a member of.
 Their policy dialogue should align with the company's own net-zero target.